 The annual report addresses matters in the same order as the Charities SORP (FRSSE).
-The report opens with a description of the objectives of the charity and the activities undertaken to fulfil these objectives.
+The charity is registered in England and Wales and so reference is made to the Charity Commission's public benefit guidance in shaping the Trust's aims and objectives.
 The grant making policy provides information on the nature of the grants made, the criteria applied and provides additional information about the process by which the grants are approved.
-The section on achievements and performance reviews each activity in turn.
+The section on achievements and performance is framed from a public benefit viewpoint and reviews each activity in turn.
 Under the heading monitoring achievement, it concludes with performance information, in tabular form, which illustrates the actual achievement measured in the year and the preceding year against the plan.